Upcoming Changes in New Jersey Alimony 2013

 The bill would also provide that reimbursement alimony could not be modified.

 Finally, the bill would permit modification of alimony awards existing on the effective date to conform to the provisions of the bill.
 Limited duration and rehabilitative alimony awards could be modified to conform to the durational guidelines provided in the bill, and permanent alimony awards could be converted to limited duration alimony awards and modified to conform to the durational guidelines for limited duration alimony.
 A motion for modification could be brought by either party to the court and the moving party would not need to show a change of circumstances to receive a modification.
 The bill additionally provides that its enactment would not constitute a change of circumstances for the purposes of modifying the amount of an existing alimony award and it would not permit modification of an award that the parties previously agreed could not be modified.
 The bill would require that all petitions for modifications in connection with its enactment be brought within two years of the effective date.
 However, nothing in the bill would be deemed to affect the right to modification of any alimony award based on a change of circumstances.

 A divorce is a major emotional and financial turning point.
-Helfand & Associates’ law practice consists primarily of divorce and related matters.
+Tanya Helfand of Schenck Price focuses primarily on divorce and related matters.
 If the legislature passes the bill there will be significant effects on divorce litigant’s expectations.
 The bill as it stands would permit modification of alimony awards existing on the effective date to conform to the provisions of the bill providing that the party’s property settlement agreement does not contain clauses preventing modification.